newaetech/chipwhisperer/docs/getting-started.rst

-    The home of all the documentation for ChipWhisperer hardware, and extra wiki stuff from NewAE, including usage of ChipWhisperer in academics papers, side-channel analysis theory and .
-If you need to find out how to set up a board you have this is a great place to start.
+    The home of all the documentation for ChipWhisperer hardware, and extra wiki stuff from NewAE, including usage of ChipWhisperer in academics papers, side-channel analysis theory and upcoming events.
+If you need to find out how to set up the board you have, this is a great place to start.
+This is also where upcoming conferences are listed.

     Ever since the release of ChipWhisperer software 5.0.0 this site does **not** hold the most up to date tutorials for using the ChipWhisperer software with your board, however, it holds the tutorials for all previous version of the ChipWhisperer software.